igorwaw/web-personal/content/pages/index.md

 - Linux 🐧
 - server automation 🖥️
-- data engineering 💿
+- data security 💿
 - Python programming 🐍
-- a bit of embedded C and C++ 🤖
+- a bit of embedded programming 🤖

 I'm born in Poland, currently living in the UK.